qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:draft_mail_no_message
 - draft mail not have message
-- of a drafts nothing is in my draft mail
+- nothing is in my draft mail
 - the draft folder now contains other mails in addition to drafts please advice
 - please add the ability to swipe down on a draft like in the default mail app its very useful to be able to look at other emails while drafting one
 - where is draft messages